Gravitational Wave Generation via the Einstein-Langevin Equation: Introduction

-The stochastic Brownian framework is motivated by Ref. \cite{Moffat:1996fu}, where quantum fluctuations in Minkowski spacetime induce small variations in the gravitational field, leading to stochastic corrections to GR.
-When incorporated into GR, such stochastic modifications naturally yield Langevin \cite{Hu:1994ep} and Fokker-Planck \cite{Moffat:1996fu} equations, which describe first-order metric pertubations as graviton fluctuations.
-A recent application to this framework is presented in Ref. \cite{MacKay:2024qxj}, where the kinetic theory of Bose-Einstein distributed gravitons is used to mirror the astrophysics of GW formation.
+The stochastic Brownian framework for vacuum GWs, interpreted as fluctuations of an underlying graviton field, is motivated by early work on stochastic gravity, notably Ref. \cite{Moffat:1996fu}.
+In this approach, quantum fluctuations of an otherwise flat Minkowski spacetime induce small, stochastic variations in the gravitational field, which appear as proportionally small corrections to the classical EFEs.
+When such fluctuations are incorporated consistently, the resulting dynamics naturally take the form of Langevin \cite{Hu:1994ep} and Fokker-Planck \cite{Moffat:1996fu} equations, describing first-order metric perturbations as graviton fluctuations under a QCC rooted in wave-particle (as well as field-particle) duality.

-In this stochastic model, the coalescing binary is encased in a rotating, contracting Gaussian sphere of volume $V(t)$, with $t$ being the observer time.
-This enables expressing the contained gravitational bulk heuristically as an ultra-relativistic graviton gas.
-The description treats the stochastic motion of individual gravitons in analogy with statistical mechanics rather than suggesting true thermodynamic equilibrium.
-The entropy of this graviton gas is not induced by the system's background temperature $T\sim1\mathrm{K}$, but rather by the fluctuations excited by the inspraling masses as well as high-energy graviton-graviton scatterings \cite{Rafie-Zinedine:2018izq, DeWitt:1967uc, Blas:2020och, Delgado:2022uzu, Herrero-Valea:2022lfd}.

-Treating the gravitons in $V(t)$ as a stochastic Brownian bath allows for the analysis of the graviton fluctuations in GW formation during inspiral.
-These fluctuations, confined within a closed volume, are governed by the Einstein-Langevin equation \cite{Hu:1994ep}: an integro-differential equation that incorporates the Friedmann-Robertson-Walker (FRW) scalar factor $a=a(\tau)$ and the conformal time $\tau=\int dt/a$ (in other literature, e.g. Ref. \cite{Hu:1994ep}, $\eta$).
-The quanta dissipation kernel depends on the Hubble parameter $H=\dot{a}/a$, with $^\bullet \equiv d/d\tau$, illustrating how dissipation arises from volumetric fluctuations.
-In contrast, Brownian motion is classically described by the Langevin equation \cite{lang}, which incorporates forces derived for the potential gradient $-\vec\nabla U(x)$, velocity-dependent damping $\gamma \vec{v}$, and Gaussian noise $\sigma\zeta_2(t)$, where $\langle\zeta_2(t)\rangle=0$ and $\langle\zeta_2^i(t)\zeta^j_2(t') \rangle\propto\gamma\delta^{ij}\delta(t-t')\,$.
-This analogy provides the basis for modeling graviton-scale fluctuations using stochastic methods.